José Antonio Salcedo: Assassination

+Personal life

 Salcedo married Águeda Rodríguez of Guayubín, Monte Cristi.
 Together they had at least four children: José Tomás (born 1841 and married Rosa Elvira Brea in 1869), Antonia (born 1846), Cristina (born 1851), and Julia (married Rosendo Batista in 1888) Salcedo y Rodríguez.
 Antonia Salcedo married and had a daughter with another Restoration figure, Dionisio Troncoso (1834–1891), named Antonia María Troncoso y Salcedo.
-A great granddaughter of Pepillo, Genoveva Cruz, was 95 in 2017.
+A great granddaughter of Pepillo, Genoveva Cruz, was 95 in 2017.She is still alive and celebrated her 101 birthday, I know this as she is my aunt grandmother, her sister Ana Mercedes Cruz was my grandmother.
+The descendants of Pepillo Salcedo are many.

+Honors

 The town of Pepillo Salcedo, in Monte Cristi province, was named in his honor.